git/git.github.io/rev_news/drafts/edition-19.md

 He found on multiple occasions that avoiding to need big errors messages was a good strategy.
-Often a long and complex error messages suggested he migth have a design flaw, so he redesigned to make the error impossible.
+Often a long and complex error messages suggested he might have a design flaw, so he redesigned to make the error impossible.

 One example of that is what happens when we detach from a series or check out a new series with uncommited changes.
-First he had designed git-series to use only one staged and working version for a repository, so in this case he would have needed an error message to explain that you could loose some data and perhaps something like `git series checkout --force` to checkout anyway.
+First he had designed git-series to use only one staged and working version for a repository, so in this case he would have needed an error message to explain that you could lose some data and perhaps something like `git series checkout --force` to checkout anyway.

 Then he realized that if each series had its own working and staged